-The Mavic 2 Pro/Zoom supports Intelligent Flight Modes including Hyperlapse, QuickShots, ActiveTrack 2.0, Point of Interest (POI 2.0), Waypoint (coming soon), TapFly, and Cinematic Mode.
+The Mavic 2 Pro/Zoom supports Intelligent Flight Modes including Hyperlapse, QuickShots, ActiveTrack 2.0, Point of Interest (POI 2.0), Waypoints, TapFly, and Cinematic Mode.
 Select an Intelligent Flight Mode in DJI GO 4.
 Ensure the battery level is sufficient and the aircraft is working on P-mode when using the Intelligent Flight Modes.